elsewhencode/project-guidelines/README.md

 ## 3. Environments <a name="environments"></a>
 * Depending on project size, define separate `development`, `test` and `production` environments.
 * Load your deployment specific configurations from environment variables and never add them to the codebase as constants, [look at this sample](./config.sample.js).
 *  Your config should be correctly separated from the app internals as if the codebase could be made public at any moment.
-Use `.env` files to store your variables and add them to `gitignore` to be excluded from your code base because of course, you want the environment to provide them.
+Use `.env` files to store your variables and add them to `.gitignore` to be excluded from your code base because of course, you want the environment to provide them.
 Instead commit a `.env.example`  which serves as a guide for developers to know which environment variables the project needs.
 It is important to remember that this setup should only be used for development.
 For production you should still set your environment variables in the standard way.
 * It’s recommended to validate environment variables before your app starts ,  [look at this sample](./configWithTest.sample.js) using `joi` to validate provided values:

 ### 3.1 Consistent dev environments:
 * Set `engines` in `package.json` to specify the version of node your project works on.